raychongtk/account-manager/README.md

 transfer balance operation need to be locked while transferring money between customers because we need to ensure the data correctness. therefore, when one customer trying to transfer money to the account, other customers need to wait for the customer who is editing the account to complete its job first.

-for banking operation, sometimes we need to let customers know why the operations are failed, so the design of `transfer` api will return specific error code to let customers know why his/her operation failed.
+for banking operation, sometimes we need to let customers know why the operations are failed, so the design of `transfer` api will return specific error code to let customers know why his/her operation failed. also, frontend can determine the error in an easier way and do i18n translation for multiple languages support.